Every day across the nation, the ACLU is called on to defend all the freedoms guaranteed in the Constitution and the Bill of Rights.

 Gifts by Check

 Interested in raising money for the ACLU from friends and family?
-Here are some ideas:
+You can create your own personal fundraising campaign in minutes with Team ACLU.
+Here are a just a few ways you can help:

 Here are some facts about us and landmark events in our history.
 You might find this useful in informing friends and family about our work.